GULibrarySandbox/intro-text-mining-analysis-2022/content/4-build.md

 - [Twitter's Academic Research Access API](https://developer.twitter.com/en/products/twitter-api/academic-research)
 - [JSTOR API for texting mining](https://about-jstor-org.libraryproxy.griffith.edu.au/whats-in-jstor/text-mining-support/)

-**Link to the basics using TROVE API video"

 {% capture text %}
 The Prosecution Project is a collaborative research project on the history of the criminal trial in Australia from 1788 to 1960.
 Sources of text data included Supreme Court crimial trial registers, Police Gazettes notices, Prison and Convict Registers, along with press releases and other newspaper articles  [https://prosecutionproject.griffith.edu.au/](https://prosecutionproject.griffith.edu.au/).